hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_B.md

 **Functional Description**

-During the Transitional Period, the data item “Customs office at border reference number”, is required<br />
-for ‘native CC015C’ and ‘native CC013C’ and optional if CC013C or CC015C is the outcome of the<br />
-upgraded CC013B or CC015B respectively.
-After the end of the Transitional Period, the data item will<br />
-be always required.
+During the Transitional Period, the data item “Customs office at border reference number”, is required for ‘native CC015C’ and ‘native CC013C’ and optional if CC013C or CC015C is the outcome of the upgraded CC013B or CC015B respectively.
+After the end of the Transitional Period, the data item will be always required.

 **Technical Description**